Freddy has split personalities

 - Freddy vs. Jason reveals that the parents of Springwood used Hypnocil to erase all memories of him.
 Freddy acts very strange during the movie because being locked away is driving him insane.
 That's why everything seems so cartoonish and surreal.
 The entire movie is his fever dream before he works out a way to come back.

 Freddy's villain decay over the course of the series was an unintended side effect of absorbing the souls of teenagers into himself

-The series shows the mass suicide of Springwood's teen population
+The series shows the mass suicide of Springwood's teen population.

-- The entire series shows the nightmares the teenagers are having in reaction to their guilt over their parents killing a man.
-Freddy did exist in the real world as a human and the Springwood Slasher, but never came back as a dream demon and was truly dead the whole time.
+- The entire series shows the nightmares the teenagers of Springwood are having in reaction to their guilt over their parents killing a man.
+Freddy did exist in the real world as a human and the Springwood Slasher, but never came back as a dream demon after his death and was truly dead the whole time.
 His appearance in the teens' dreams is just another manifestation of their stress and guilt, which they believe will kill them due to how vivid the dreams are.
 Ultimately, each teen commits suicide both to end the guilt and their resulting nightmares.
 This is made even worse by the fact that the adults don't notice or seem to care about their childrens' distress, and refuse to give most of them professional mental help.

 Freddy becoming more hammy was actually a deliberate tactic